 If there’s one thing we’ve learned throughout the coronavirus pandemic, it’s that we’re all in this together.
-At Catholic Health we've returned more than 10,000 COVID-19 patients to their families.
-Over that time, the award-winning doctors and nurses of Catholic Health have developed a keen understanding of best treatment strategies and safety protocols.
+The award-winning doctors and nurses of Catholic Health have developed a keen understanding of best treatment strategies and safety protocols.
 The expert knowledge, superior technology and processes we‘ve instituted have made us highly effective at treating the coronavirus.

 Helpful links from the Centers for Disease Control and Prevention (CDC):

 How We’re Responding to COVID-19 and Keeping Long Islanders Safe

 Catholic Health fully supports the New York State vaccine mandate for all health care workers and will be implementing this directive with guidance from the NYS Department of Health.
 We are extremely proud of the heroic efforts displayed by our staff and hope this latest move will continue to protect the health and safety of Long Islanders.